iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.9-1.0.md

 ## ChangeLog

+* Apr 18, 2020, mention how to configure Dovecot to track user last login time.
 * Dec 11 2019, mention not to enable quota-status service in Dovecot-2.1.x.
 * Dec 9, 2019, initial release.